kai-vu/site/_theses_dir/GZ_scientificArguments.md

 ---
 title: 'Exploring attacking arguments on the Computer Science Knowledge Graphs (CSKG)'
 layout: default
 description: 'To build an interactive scientific assistant, we want it to be able to provide sensible argument to the user.
-To this aim, we plan to use an automatically generated KG to understand which related papers could provide contrasting informations '
+To this aim, we plan to use an automatically generated KG to understand which related papers could provide contrasting informations'
 topic: 'Argument and Rule Mining'
 keywords:
     - 'Scientific Assistants'